The 11th Hour with Ali Velshi: Brian Williams (2016–2021)

-After the 2016 election, the program continued to air despite its initial billing as a temporary program.

 NBC News contributors Nicolle Wallace and Eugene Robinson provided commentary on most of the 2016 editions.
 Wallace also served as a substitute anchor in Williams' absence.
 Wallace's duties on the program resulted in her hosting her own show, Deadline: White House.

 Williams announced on the November 9, 2021, episode of The 11th Hour with Brian Williams that he would be leaving NBC News and MSNBC at the expiration of his contract the following month, after five years hosting the show and 28 years with the networks.
 Williams' final broadcast was December 9, on which he announced that the show would continue to air and have rotating guest hosts such as Ali Velshi and Chris Jansing from December 13, 2021 to February 25, 2022.